-- Continue to tie in roses and climbers and train new growth onto an obelisk or garden structure – this will enable you to enjoy later flowers that might otherwise get lost in amongst other border planting.
-When dead heading roses to keep them looking tidy you may choose to leave some flowers in place where the rose variety produces produces attractive hips which can bring some late summer colour and food for overwintering birds later in the season.
+- Continue to tie in roses and climbers and train new growth onto an obelisk or garden structure - this will enable you to enjoy later flowers that might otherwise get lost in amongst other border planting.
+When dead heading roses you may choose to leave some flowers in place where the rose variety produces attractive hips which can bring some late summer colour and food for overwintering birds later in the season.

 - Wisteria should have a summer prune now - remove the whippy side-shoots from the main branch framework to about 20cm from their base or five leaves from the main stem.
 If you need to prune a mature magnolia now’s also the best time to do it.

-- Sweet Peas will be in their prime now – pick them daily to encourage more flowers and water well to support the abundant growth - an Elegance Obelisk will help you make the most of the spectacular display.
+- Sweet Peas will be in their prime now - pick them daily to encourage more flowers and water well to support the abundant growth - an Elegance Obelisk will help you make the most of your display.

-- Look out for clematis wilt – if you notice wilting leaves and black discolouration on the leaves and stems remove the affected growth and dispose of away from the compost heap.
+- Look out for wilting clematis - if you notice wilting leaves and black discolouration on the leaves and stems remove the affected growth and dispose away from the compost heap.

 In the Kitchen Garden

-- Tomatoes and Peppers will benefit from being potted on into progressively larger pots as the fruits develop and they become hungrier - the bigger the better.
+- Tomatoes and peppers will benefit from being potted into progressively larger pots as the fruits develop and they become hungrier - the bigger the better.

-- Train cucumbers on Obelisks or Trellis to make the most of the vertical space available.
+- Train cucumbers on Obelisk or Trellis to make the most of the vertical space available.